zack-bitcoin/amoveo/docs/getting-started/sync.md

 sync_mode:normal().
 ```
 This will allow you to automatically download blocks, to process txs, to mine blocks, and automatically tell your peers when new blocks become available.

+Your peers will automatically send new headers to you.
+Once you get the headers, then you will automatically try and download blocks for them.

 To sync transactions with a peer that has ip 1.2.3.4 and port 8080:
 ```